What is Ureaplasma?

 Ureaplasma is very common amongst sexually active individuals.
 The infection is transmitted mainly through unprotected vaginal or anal sex.
-It can also be transmitted through non-sexual contact such as sharing needles, blood transfusions and, in extreme cases, through coughing, kissing (saliva), and nose or eye secretions.

 Pregnant women can pass the infection on to their unborn baby.
 The infection usually goes away within a few months, or will clear up with antibiotics.

 What are the symptoms and signs of Ureaplasma in men and women?

 Ureaplasma usually shows no symptoms in the early stages.
 However, when they occur, symptoms include inflammation of the urethra in both men and women.
 This can lead to pain during urination, a burning sensation and unusual discharge, plus redness and inflammation around the site of infection.
 In women, this can lead to an unusual watery vaginal discharge, unpleasant vaginal odour and lower abdominal pains.

 Getting tested and having an early diagnosis means that you will reduce the likelihood of health complications such as Pelvic Inflammatory Disease (PID) or a more serious infection.

 In pregnant women, an untreated Ureaplasma infection can cause complications during birth.

 Testing with Better2Know is easy, fast and painless.
 You simply provide a urine sample at the clinic, or females can opt for a swab test instead.
 The results will take up to five working days from when we receive your sample.
 Ureaplasma testing is also available as part of our Comfort Screen, Full Screen and Platinum Screen.